andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  and Julia L. Blanchard, submitted to Method in Ecology and Evolution.

-At some point, edit:

-Note to users:

-The code that fits all the methods (e.g. fitting3rep.r) can take a short while to run, and so I have included the .RData files for those.
+**The code that fits all the methods (e.g. fitting3rep.r) can take a short while to run, and so I have included the .RData files for those.

 I have tried to keep required packages to a minimum, but you will need: